Practical phone repair workflow guides for small shops

 Start with the guides that clean up check-in and handoff

 These intake guides focus on the counter workflow that shapes every repair ticket after it.
-They cover intake speed, intake sequence, and condition-note quality without drifting into unrelated back-office categories.
+They cover intake speed, intake sequence, intake checklists, and condition-note quality without drifting into unrelated back-office categories.

 They pair naturally with repair-intake-software positioning for solo owners and small teams that need cleaner check-ins before anything else.